Where to go for the best safari experiences in southern Africa.Read more...

 Botswana - Travel and visas

-If you need a visa for Botswana, then you must get one before you arrive.
-Currently, passport holders from the following countries do not need a visa and will be granted a 30-day entry permit on arrival:
+If you need a visa for Botswana, you must get one before you arrive.
+Currently, passport holders from numerous countries, including the following, do not need a visa and will be granted a 30-day entry permit on arrival (subject to payment of the tourism levy when it comes into operation):

 • USA, South Africa, Scandinavian countries

-• Most Commonwealth countries (except Ghana, Nigeria, Bangladesh, India Pakistan and Sri Lanka – whose citizens do need visas).
+• UK and most Commonwealth countries (except Cameroon, Ghana, Nigeria, Bangladesh, India, Pakistan and Sri Lanka – whose citizens do need visas).

 For more details, contact your local Botswana embassy or high commission, which is also the best place to verify that the information here is still current.
-Alternatively, and to download a visa application form, check on the Botswana government website (www.gov.bw).
+Alternatively, and to download a visa application form, check on the Botswana government website.

 Given this logic, and the conservative nature of Botswana’s local customs, the converse is also true.
 If you dress very untidily, looking as if you’ve no money when entering via an overland border, then you may be questioned as to how you will be funding your trip.
 Very rarely, you may even be asked for a return ticket as proof that you do intend to leave.
 Dressing respectably in Botswana is not only courteous, but will also make your life easier.

-If you want to stay longer than 30 days, then you must renew your permit at the nearest immigration office.
-For a visa lasting longer than 90 days, you should apply to the Chief Immigration Officer (PO Box 942, Gaborone; tel: 361 1300), preferably before entering Botswana; a fee of P100 is payable.
+If you want to stay longer than 30 days, then you must renew your permit at the nearest immigration office; a fee of P100 is payable.
+For a visa lasting longer than 90 days, you should apply to the appropriate Regional Immigration Officer, preferably before entering Botswana.
 Note that it’s a serious offence to stay longer than 90 days in a 12-month period without permission.

-Botswana is now quite strict about granting work permits only for jobs for which a suitably qualified Botswana citizen is not available; for information, see www.gov.bw.
-Work permits can be obtained from the Department of Labour and Home Affairs
+Botswana is quite strict about work permits.
+These are now granted only for jobs for which a suitably qualified Botswana citizen is not available; for information, visit the Botswana government website.
+Work permits can be obtained from the Ministry of Labour and Home Affairs.

 The vast majority of visitors to northern Botswana fly via the gateways of Maun, which has an international airport, and Kasane, which is more effectively serviced by the nearby airports at Victoria Falls (in Zimbabwe) and Livingstone (in Zambia).

-The national carrier, Air Botswana, does not fly outside southern Africa, and there are relatively few other airline links to Botswana.
-A popular routing for visitors to the region is to fly to Livingstone (airline code LVI) via Johannesburg (JNB), then leave from Maun (MUB), again routing via Jo’burg.
-Botswana’s capital, Gaborone (GBE), is relatively rarely visited if you’re on your way to or from northern Botswana – although occasionally you might stop in Gaborone as you fly between Maun and Jo’burg.
+The national carrier, Air Botswana, does not fly outside southern Africa, and of the other airline links to Botswana, the most notable is Airlink, a subsidiary of South African Airways.
+A popular routing for visitors to the region is to fly to Livingstone (airline code LVI) or Kasane (BBK) via Johannesburg (JNB), then leave from Maun (MUB), again routing via Jo’burg .
+There are also regular flights between Maun and Cape Town.

 Don’t be talked into getting an apparently cheap return to Jo’burg on the basis that you’ll be able to then get a separate ticket to Maun; it’ll cost you a lot more in the end.